 Be it leafy greens, sweet fruits, or aromatic herbs, If you remember learning anything about the food pyramid in school, you know you don’t have to be a health guru to know how they help you achieve optimal health.
+However, what many don’t know is that all plant life -- including cannabis -- contains a number of essential nutrients that can do the body a whole lot of good.
+Think raw, cold-pressed juice.
+There are many different juices available, however, in order to reap the benefits in full, you might opt to purchase that one that provides a healthy serving of whole fruits and veggies -- the same can be said for whole-plant hemp extracts.

 Most hemp extracts are typically "filtered” to make for a cleaner looking product, but strip away all of the benefits cannabis has to offer.
 Whole-plant extracts, on the other hand, are mainly formulated to provide a full range of other health-giving compounds including flavonoids, proteins, terpenes, key vitamins, fatty acids, enzymes, minor cannabinoids, and other plant materials -- all of which, according to science, provides an even greater therapeutic effect.
 For those who aren’t well-schooled, in this article, we discuss the power of whole-plant cannabis flower.